 Okay, it seems reading is your thing and we’re gonna go straight to the tips on what the problem may be and how Yvette (the struggling reader) can solve her frizzy dry hair. (or maybe you like me so much you that you decided to watch the video and read the post.
 Thanks for the love! <3 ).

-If frizziness only (or mostly) happens in the front section of the hair I’m sorry to say you may have fallen victim of your own habits.
+If frizziness only (or mostly) happens in the front section of the hair I’m sorry to say you may have fallen victim to your own habits.
 Let me remind you that playing around with curly hair has this wanted effect – frizzy hair.
 It almost feels like karma, it’s like your hair is taunting you for all those years of abuse and saying “You can’t touch this!” (well for all those who permed or relaxed, for those who didn’t just know curly hair is temperamental. 😉 ).

 When you go about your day ‘caressing’, flaunting, arranging and playing with your hair you are effectively disturbing your curl definition and taking away moisture.
 What happens is that the several strands of hair that have clumped together to give you that beautiful curl definition will all do their own thing and you end up with a somewhat messy or unkempt look.

 Moisturising is key to hair moisture (duh huh!), but being able to keep it in or prolong it is also essential.
-Sealing your hair helps do this, are you doing this?!?
+Sealing your hair helps to do this, are you doing this?!?
 You do this by applying a substance that will create a film around the hair strand and prevent or delay moisture release.

 Solution.
 Use a vegetable oil or butter and apply it after your moisturising ritual.
 Using a butter during Spring or Summer may be too heavy for your hair.
 Sealing and penetrating oils are a better option this time of the year and you can use anyone you like, however, some are more effective when used for specific purposes.
-Check the image bellow to get your free PDF file with a list of oils and their best use or read the post first.
-I regularly shop my oils and natural ingredients at SheaButter Cottage, they have a range of 41 different oils.
+Check the image below to get your free PDF file with a list of oils and their best use or read the post first.
+I regularly shop for my oils and natural ingredients at SheaButter Cottage, they have a range of 41 different oils.
 Check out their Broccoli Seed Oil it performs like silicone, but it’s natural!
 It won’t create build up like them.

 Humectants are water grabbing ingredients, they draw in and retain moisture inside your hair.
 There are humectants of biological or synthetic/chemical origin like panthenol, honey or glycerin.
 You can easily find them in your products, however, with warmer temperatures the humidity level in the air is mild (or high) and these ingredients can draw too much moisture into the hair.
 This makes the hair bulk up, open the cuticle layers and disturb the curl definition which makes the hair frizzy.
 If the humidity level is low, humectants will take moisture from your hair and leave it dry but not necessarily frizzy.